perses/perses/docs/api/datasource.md

 # Datasource

-## Different Datasource scope
+## Choose a scope

-We have three different ways to define a datasource, depending on the scope we want to give to the datasource.
+There are three different scopes in which you can define a datasource, depending on which point you want it to be shared.

+- for common use cases, use higher scopes to reuse the same datasource on multiple dashboards
+- for more specific needs, use lower scopes to restrict the datasource availability to a specific set of (or even a single) dashboard(s).

 ### Dashboard level